jeffrydegrande/hack-and-hhvm/hack/2_features/6_shapes.md

       dotProduct(shape('x' => 3, 'y' => 3),
                  shape('x' => 4, 'y' => 4));

-      // so crazy things like this won't get passed
+      // so funky stuff like this won't be allowed to pass
       // the type checker and kill puppies

       dotProduct(array('x' => 'foo', 'y' => 'foo'),